realadammatthew/humbleberger/src/ads/unveiling-salvation-promise.md

 ## Could This Be the Promise of Salvation?

-Many find in Yeshua not just a wise teacher or healer, but the **embodiment of God’s redemptive promise**.
+Many find in Yeshua not just a wise teacher or healer, but the **embodiment of G-d’s redemptive promise**.
 A bridge between heaven and earth.
 A call to come home.

 Will you answer?